|Free Tier||Up to 500 MB|

 On Twitter, ProtonMail repeatedly avoided to address the question why real-time surveillance was carried out voluntarily.
 Instead, ProtonMail stressed that the contents of the communication could not be monitored due to end-to-end encryption.

-Real-time surveillance of ProtonMail users (Verdict: true)
+Real-time surveillance of ProtonMail users?

-In April 2019, at the request of the Swiss judiciary in a case of clear criminal conduct, we enabled IP logging against a specific user account which is engaged in illegal activities which contravene Swiss law.
+In April 2019, upon the order of the Swiss judiciary in a case of clear criminal conduct, we enabled IP logging against a specific user account which is engaged in illegal activities which contravene Swiss law.
 Pursuant to Swiss law, the user in question will also be notified and afforded the opportunity to defend against this in court before the data can be used in criminal proceedings.

-Voluntary assistance to authorities (Verdict: true)
+Voluntary assistance to authorities?

 Note: All email services (and businesses) must abide by the law in the jurisdiction where they are located, including lawful court orders.
 Similar to ProtonMail, other secure email providers also post transparency reports detailing these cases for their users.
 See for example with Mailfence, Tutanota, and Posteo.